-- Resolve any acute medical conditions prior to terminating the relationship.
-1. - 2.
-The Health Plan must be notified in writing (or by the Health Plan's termination of care form) if the member is a managed care member. - 3.
-The patient is notified in writing via a termination letter (see template), sent by certified mail, which must contain the following information: - A. An offer to copy and send medical records to another provider of the patient's choice along with a release of information form included with the letter; - B. A statement that care will be provided for a maximum of 30 days to allow transfer to occur.
-Clearly state date that termination will become effective; - C. Provide emergency care until termination date. - D. The phone number for member services at the Health Plan; - E. Resources and /or recommendations provided to help a patient locate another physician by listing local medical groups and resources, not physicians by name. - 4.
+- 1. Resolve any acute medical conditions prior to terminating the relationship. - 2.
+The Health Plan must 0be notified in writing (or by the Health Plan's termination of care form) if the member is a managed care member. i.e. Medicaid - 3.
+The patient is notified in writing via a termination letter (see template), sent by certified mail, which must contain the following information: - A. Concise and clear instruction without restating your side of a dispute, provide reasons for this action and risks for not complying with them. - B. An offer to copy and send medical records to another provider of the patient's choice along with a release of information form included with the letter; assure the patient that all medical records will be provided at his or her request with a valid authorization. - B. A statement that care will be provided for a maximum of 30 days to allow transfer to occur.
+Clearly state date that termination will become effective; - C. Provide emergency care until termination date. - D. Provide phone number for member services at the Health Plan; - E. State that a new provider should be found with resources and /or recommendations provided to help a patient locate another physician by listing local medical groups and resources, not physicians by name. - 4.
 A copy of the letter and receipts postcard from the certified letter is placed in the medical record.
 The managed care plan may also require a copy of the letter.
 All copies of the letter are marked CONFIDENTIAL - 5.
-The medical records are transferred upon receipt of the signed release of information form. - Incident report needs to be filed with risk management.
+The medical records are transferred upon receipt of the signed release of information form. - 6.
+Incident report needs to be filed with risk management.